Ruta Dragonte

 13 .0 km / 8.1 mi

-About 700 meters past Moral de Vallcare, you’ll hit a small Y-junction—stick to the left along a cow path.
-After just 200 meters, take a sharp right off the path into a chestnut forest.
-The trail dips down towards a stream, marking the low point between the two mountain peaks.
-The forest is thick here and I got turned around for nearly an hour, and had to do a lot of bushwhacking to find my way
+About 700 meters past Moral de Valcarce, you’ll reach a small Y junction.
+Stick to the left along a cow path.
+After about 200 meters, take a sharp right off the path into a chestnut forest.

 San Fiz do Seo